mcc-us/mcc-us.github.io.bkup/_posts/2024-01-25-5-adjustment-types.md

 Five common types of adjustments can vary depending on the business.

-1. *Prepaid Expenses*: These adjustments recognize expenses paid in advance but have yet to be consumed or used.
-Because these expenses are bought before use, they are sometimes considered **assets**.

 2. *Depreciation Expenses*: This adjustment allocates the cost of an asset over its useful life as an expense.
 It ensures the asset's cost isn't recognized all at once but gradually spread over time.
 It benefits the business as the investment is being used.